GSA/fpki-guides/_announcements/02_google_ct.md

    ```

 ### Other FAQs
-1. Will Google's use of CT impact my agency's internal, Root CA-issued server authentication certificates?
+1. Will Google's use of CT impact my agency's internal, Root CA-issued SSL certificates?
-> _There should be no impact if you use an agency's internal, Root CA to issue server authentication certificates.
-Google's CT change will impact only server authentication certificates that validate to a Root CA whose certificate is distributed through the Microsoft, Apple, or Mozilla trust stores._
+> _There should be no impact if you use an agency's internal, Root CA to issue SSL certificates.
+Google's CT change will impact only SSL certificates that validate to a Root CA whose certificate is distributed through the Microsoft, Apple, or Mozilla trust stores._

 #### Google Certificate Transparency Recommended Reading
 <a name="1">1</a>.
 Extracted from [What is Certificate Transparency](https://www.certificate-transparency.org/){:target="_blank"}.<br>